 I. INTRODUCTION

 HE value of personally identifiable information is undeniable.
 Marketers can tailor specific campaigns and product offerings based on a person’s income level, zip code, gender, preferences or a combination of features often available in public datasets today.
-Digging even deeper, the previously mentioned features can be married to other public datasets or used with statistical analysis methods to personally identify individuals with high confidence.
+Digging even deeper, These features can be married to other public datasets or used with statistical analysis methods to personally identify individuals with high confidence.
 Given an extensive set of features for a patient, medical information can easily be triangulated to identify a person, and subsequently, the person’s medical history.
-This information can lead to additional marketing or even worse: unwanted health status exposure to public entities or hackers.
+This information can lead to additional marketing or even worse: unwanted health status exposure to public entities, employers or hackers.
 Too often, datasets used for research contain features about individuals or entities that allow for the compromise of individual anonymity.

 A broad solution is to ensure full data anonymity in datasets used for research and analysis.

 Brute force methods such as data truncation or outright data exclusion have been utilized in the past to achieve the anonymity of personally identifiable information in datasets containing people as objects or rows.
 Telephone numbers, addresses, social security numbers and credit card information are outright deleted from the dataset or truncated to a number of digits that represent an abstraction of the original data.
 However, the effects of brute force anonymization techniques, especially the deletion of features, can severely impact the results of data analysis.